AD&D Insurance vs. Life Insurance: What’s the Difference & Which One Should You Get?

 How Much Does AD&D Insurance Cost Compared to Life Insurance?

-In terms of cost, you'll spend more money on life insurance than accidental death insurance.
-Even if you purchase a term life insurance policy, which is typically more affordable than whole life, AD&D insurance still comes out cheaper.
+In terms of cost, you'll spend more money on life insurance than accidental death and dismemberment insurance.
+This holds true even when comparing term life insurance with AD&D insurance; term life insurance is a more budget-friendly option within the life insurance category.
+Nevertheless, AD&D insurance still comes out cheaper.

 Although rates vary between providers and are influenced by your age, life insurance's broader coverage is the primary reason for the difference in cost.